Application Checklist

 Remember, the Admissions Committee will be reviewing hundreds of resumés, so make sure yours clearly and concisely describes your professional achievements.
 This will help you stand out.

-Just like your letter of intent, I recommend getting one or two people to review your resumé.
+Just like your letter of intent, ask one or two people to review your resumé.
 They may be able to provide suggestions on which accomplishments to highlight in your professional roles and they can provide an extra pair of eyes to catch any typos or inconsistencies.

 Ultimately, your resumé should give the Admissions Committee confidence that you have the skills, abilities and experiences to succeed and grow within the program.

-You will need to upload a copy of your official transcripts from all post-secondary institutions attended as part of your application.
-Scan both sides of all pages of your transcript into a single PDF per institution before uploading.
+As part of your application, you will need to upload a copy of your transcripts from all post-secondary institutions attended for one year or longer.
+Scan both sides of each page of your transcript and save the transcript as a single PDF per credential before uploading.

-Please note that UBC does not accept WES evaluations in lieu of transcripts.
+Please note that UBC cannot accept WES evaluations in lieu of transcripts.

 If your transcripts are issued in a language other than English, submit both the original transcript and an official English translation.
-Please combine your scans into ONE document per degree.
+Please combine your documents into a single PDF per credential.
 If your bachelor and/or master’s degree includes transfer credits from other institutions, we also require the transfer credit transcripts.

-If your transcript does not indicate your degree name and conferral date, you will also be required to submit a copy of your degree certificate.
-Scan and upload a copy of your official degree certificate.
+If your transcript does not indicate the name of your degree (e.g., Bachelor of Applied Science in Mechanical Engineering, Bachelor of Science in Nursing) and the date you conferred your degree, you will also be required to submit a copy of your degree certificate.
+Scan and upload a copy of your official degree certificate to your online application.
 If your degree certificate is issued in a language other than English, submit both the original degree certificate and an official English translation.

 Three references